genouest/os-vm-expire/README.rst

 * On expiration date, delete the VM and send an email to user
 * CLI commands to extend a VM or remove expiration from a VM (admin only)

+configuration file can be specified via environement variable OSVMEXPIRE_CONFIG.

 Development
 -----------